BatedUrGonnaDie/salty_bot/README.md

 Post the title and uploader of a youtube video posted in chat (can detect spam this way).

-Insult people who don't know who トーボウ (can change this to other text in the future) is.
+Insult people who don't know who トーボウ is (trigger can be changed to something else).

 Ability to output static text every x amount of messages, or x amount of time, or both.
 This can be useful for different links to various social media.